yearn/YIPS/YIPS/yip-40.md

 ## Motivation

-yEarn needs a multisig which will quickly implement the decisions made, while not violating the security of the funds under the wallet's control.
+Yearn needs a multisig which will quickly implement the decisions made, while not violating the security of the funds under the wallet's control.

 ## Specification